It is estimated that 72% of South Sudan’s population requires urgent humanitarian assistance in 2022.

 Food insecurity and malnutrition are at a record high across the country.
 The EU contributes to reducing excess mortality and morbidity through emergency food assistance and nutrition interventions, including in hard-to-reach areas.

-In addition, EU humanitarian funds support addressing critical humanitarian needs through emergency lifesaving activities, particularly in new shocks.
+In addition, EU humanitarian funds support addressing critical humanitarian needs through emergency lifesaving activities, particularly when facing new shocks.

 EU-funded humanitarian projects also provide protection assistance to displaced people and those affected by trauma and widespread violence, including children, women and girls.
 The protection of children and women is a priority for the EU given the extreme levels of violence and the use of sexual violence as a weapon of war.